-For over 30 years, the Museum has preserved the history of Brunswick.
+For over 45 years, the Museum has preserved the history of Brunswick.
 Known during the Civil War as Berlin, this small town along the Chesapeake & Ohio Canal and Baltimore & Ohio Railroad was incorporated as Brunswick in 1890.
 That same year the Baltimore & Ohio Railroad began construction of the 5 mile rail yard that would reshape Brunswick into a company town with a population of over 5000!

 We are proud to house the Brunswick Visitors Center for the National Park Service’s Chesapeake & Ohio National Historic Park.
 The history of the C&O canal is beautifully depicted in photographs and interactive elements.
-This area of the museum is free to the public.

 The mission of the Brunswick Heritage Museum is to tell the story of Brunswick, past to present, through dynamic presentations and programs for history lovers and rail fans of all ages.

 The Museum is operated by the Brunswick Potomac Foundation, a 501 (c) 3 Charitable Organization.
 The Foundation is operated by a Board of Directors elected from the organization’s Membership.
-The Board typically meets at the Museum on the 3rd Monday of each Month at 7PM but it is suggested that those interested in attending, both members, and the general public contact the Museum to verify date and time.
+The Board typically meets at the Museum on the 3rd Monday of each Month at 7 PM but it is suggested that those interested in attending, both members, and the general public contact the Museum to verify the date and time.

 Admission to the Museum is always free but donations are always welcome.